 The scientific literature transcribes the examples of Forest Enets using Cyrillic, as well as numerous versions of Latin transcription.

 At present, the overwhelming majority of Forest Enets speakers are concentrated in the southwestern part of the Taimyr Municipal District, Krasnoyarsk Krai, which previously (before 2007) used to be the Taimyr (Dolgano-Nenets) Autonomous Okrug, Krasnoyarsk Krai.
-Forest Enets inhabit this territory at least since the 19 th century.
+Forest Enets have inhabited this territory at least since the 19th century.

-With the arrival of the Soviet administration, Forest Enets were assigned to the territory attributed to Potapovo, 80 km away from Dudinka upstream the Yenisei river.
+With the arrival of the Soviet administration, Forest Enets were assigned to the territory attributed to Potapovo, 80 km away from Dudinka upstream of the Yenisei River.
 Even today, Forest Enets still live in Potapovo, although some of them gradually moved to Dudinka.

 Traditionally, Forest Enets were nomads and did not live in any settlements.
 However, the main locality associated with Forest Enets is the village of Potapovo.
 Today, Potapovo is included in Dudinka, an urban settlement, for administrative purposes.
 But in reality, it remains a rural settlement, which communicates with Dudinka via passenger ships Krasnoyarsk-Dudinka in summertime and by helicopters in winter.